 Rachel survived a lot in order to learn to love herself, to offer grace and compassion to herself.
 What does her journey mean to you?

-If you could take one of the characters in Patriarch Run out to lunch, who would it be?
+If you could take one of the characters in The Billy Erikson Series out to lunch, who would it be?

 The story is written from three points of view (Rachel’s, Billy’s, and Jack’s).
 All three characters are limited in their understanding of the events that take place.
 And all three of them have misconceptions about those events.
 That being said, the reader is aware of the big picture through all their perspectives.
 How does that structure enhance the tension of the narrative?